Iran, Ukraine talk compensation for downed passenger plane | DW | 20.10.2020

-Iran mistakenly shot down the Ukrainian Airlines flight at a time of spiraling military tensions with the US.
+Iran mistakenly shot down Ukrainian Airlines Flight 752 at a time of spiraling military tensions with the US.
 Now Iranian and Ukrainian officials are meeting to reach a deal on compensation for the victims' families.

-Representatives from Ukraine and Iran are meeting in Tehran to negotiate compensation for the victims of a Boeing 737 passenger plane that was accidentally shot down by the Iranian military in January.
+Representatives from Ukraine and Iran are meeting in Tehran to negotiate compensation for the victims of a Boeing 737-800 passenger plane crash that was accidentally shot down by the Iranian military in January.

 The Kyiv-bound Ukraine Airlines Flight 752 crashed minutes after taking off from the Iranian capital's main airport on January 8, killing all 176 people on board.